 I am dancing for a long time but I never took classes, which level should I go to?

 This is very individual, But in our experience, dancers that “go with the flow” often overestimate their level.
-To dance complicated combinations well a good foundation is a must, and unfortunately “going with the flow” is more often than not creates many bad habits.
+A good foundation is a must in order to perform complicated combinations.
+Unfortunately “going with the flow” more often than not creates many bad habits.

 Should I repeat a course?

 This is highly individual.
-If you go to practice in parties the material you learn, you probably won’t need to repeat a course.
-Practice is key!
+If you practice at parties the material you learn regularly, you probably won’t need to repeat a course – Practice is key!

 BUT!
 By all means – YES!
 The best dancers always go back to basics to see what they can improve, even we do.
-Repeating a course, you will be able to notice better all the small details.
-We do give a big discount to whoever chooses to repeat a course – because we want you to be a better dancer!
+By repeating a course, you will be able to notice better all the small details.
+We give a big discount to whoever chooses to repeat a course – because we want you to be a better dancer!